raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 request and remains at zero until reception of the corresponding response.
 At the server, the idle timeout timer is set to zero upon reception of a request and remains at zero until transmission of the corresponding response.

+(QUESTION: I would much prefer to use the phrase "the idle timer is unset" or something similar in place of "the idle timeout timer is set to zero" throughout.
+A timer of zero could be interpreted as a timer which closes the connection immediately, for example RFC7766 says "Servers MAY use zero timeouts when they are experiencing heavy load or are under attack.")

 For long-lived DNS operations like Push Notification subscriptions
 {{?I-D.ietf-dnssd-push}}, an operation is considered in progress for